betaghIEEE/Restart/Restart/notes.md

 The drag gesture needs more configuration to work properly.
 Therefore, we further define what Drag Gesture properties we need.
 For example, onchanged.
 This we define with a closure with the variable/argument gesture.
 This allows us to capture information from the OS on what the drag gesture is occurring.

+## Add animations part 1
+In this section, I established whether an animation is to occur and how it does.

+I added action for the onAppear observer for the big vStack (root of the body, bottom).
+The observer onAppear that takes a closure as its argument, named perform.
+Thus, when OnBoarding' onAppear observer fires the perform closure and sets isAnimating to true.
+The next change is made at the end of the header's VStack.
+I added settings for offset, opacity, and animation that depend on the isAnimating property.
+If isAnimating is true then we make the header's vStack transparent, change its offset to -40, and start the easeOut animation.
+Reference: SwiftUI Annimation Part 1 (Lesson 22, part of section 2) The author makes reference to some Swift constructs in this code.
+In particular, the isAnimating is used to set parameter sent to the offset and opacity properties of the onBoarding struct/ View.